ksu-auv-team/subdriver/README.md

 ## How to Write a State

-TODO: Information on how to write a state
+TODO: Information on how to write a state for tutroial purposes

 ## How to Write a StateMachine